Renew Malaysian Driving License Online

 For PDL holders, the license must be referred back to JPJ.
 MyEG only caters the renewal of Driving License services.

-5) Can I apply for International License with MyEG Services?
+5) Can I apply for an International Driving Permit with MyEG Services?

 6) How do I get the renewal slip?